omeka/Documentation/source/Reference/models/ElementSet.rst

         :param array $elements:

-    .. php:method:: _buildElementRecord($options)
+    .. php:method:: _buildElementRecord(array $options)

+        Create a new Element record with the given data.

-        :param unknown $options:
+        :param array $options: Data to set on the Element.
+        :returns: Element

     .. php:method:: afterSave($args)

+        After-save hook.

+        Save the $_elementsToSave and set their orders.

         :param unknown $args:

     .. php:method:: _delete()

-        Deletes all the elements associated with an element set.
+        Delete all the elements associated with an element set.

         :returns: void

     .. php:method:: _getNextElementOrder()

+        Get an order value to place an Element at the end of this set.

+        :returns: int

     .. php:method:: _validate()

+        Validate the element set.

+        Tests that name is non-empty and unique.

+    .. php:method:: getResourceId()

+        Identify ElementSet records as relating to the ElementSets ACL resource.

+        Required by Zend_Acl_Resource_Interface.

+        :returns: string